 The electric scooter throttle is quite useful when it comes to battery management and range.
 However, when riding on elevated ground, a rider has no option but to engage full power.

 Electric scooter throttles work differently.
-Some have a level type mode, while others have a sensitivity mode, which means the further you press or twist the throttle, the more power the e-scooter will receive to the wheels.
+Some have a level-type mode, while others have a sensitivity mode, which means the further you press or twist the throttle, the more power the e-scooter will send to the wheels.

 Perhaps the best benefit scooter riders get from an electric scooter throttle is the ability to get a power boost without using any effort from a pedal.

-A rule of thumb riding an e-scooter is to only use high power when navigating a hilly terrain, or climbing an elevated road.
-It helps conserve battery energy and also protects the rider from hazardous scenario ridding in full power.
+A rule of thumb for riding an e-scooter is to only use high power when navigating hilly terrain or climbing an elevated road.
+It helps conserve battery energy and also protects the rider from hazardous scenarios while riding at full power.

 The e-scooter throttle is quite different from the PAS (Pedal Assist System) in eBikes.

-Pedal-assist systems are popular on some kind of eBikes and offer the rider assistance when they push the pedal, engaging the motor.
+Pedal-assist systems are popular on some kinds of eBikes and offer the rider assistance when they push the pedal, engaging the motor.
 Pedal Assist Systems also lets riders pick the level of assistance they need from high to low.
 However, repairing eBike batteries can be an intimidating process without proper guidance.

 What is the difference between throttle and pedal assist?